liyongshun/cub/README.md

 ### Test CUB

-To test CUB, you need install [magellan](https://github.com:ccup/magellan) which is an elegant C\++ xUnit framework.
-Try to intall magellan by following the [magellan tutoral](https://github.com:ccup/magellan/blob/master/README.md)!
+To test CUB, you need install [cut](https://github.com:ccup/cut) which is an elegant C\++ xUnit framework.
+Try to intall cut by following the [cut tutoral](https://github.com:ccup/cut/blob/master/README.md)!

 Following the below instructions to test CUB: